La Chapelle House

 Topics.
 This historical marker is listed in these topic lists: African Americans • Architecture • Settlements & Settlers.

 Location.
 30° 31.903′ N, 92° 4.47′ W. Marker is in Opelousas, Louisiana, in St. Landry Parish.
 Marker is on East St. Landry Street (U.S. 190) east of South Academy Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 828 East St Landry Street, Opelousas LA 70570, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Sugar Kettle, c.
 1800 (a few steps from this marker); 19th Century Outhouse, c.1890 (a few steps from this marker); Union Pacific Freight Depot (a few steps from this marker); Louisiana Orphan Train Museum (a few steps from this marker); Emar Andrepont Store (a few steps from this marker); Venus House (within shouting distance of this marker); Doctor's Office (within shouting distance of this marker); Rosa B. Scott (Anderson) (within shouting distance of this marker).
 Touch for a list and map of all markers in Opelousas.

 More about this marker.
 The City of Opelousas Tourist Information is located on the grounds of Le Vieux Village Historical Park & Heritage Museum at the eastern entrance of Opelousas along U.S. Highway 190.

 Credits.
-This page was last revised on August 30, 2017.
-This page originally submitted on August 30, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 96 times since then.
+This page was last revised on September 23, 2020.
+It was originally submitted on August 30, 2017, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 150 times since then and 2 times this year.
 Photos: 1, 2. submitted on August 30, 2017.